TangentJay/TangentFlow/README.md

 ---

 > “Start small.
 Build real.
 Learn everything.
-WE DO IT LIVE”
+WE DO IT LIVE!
+Aggregate, Amalgamate, and Assimilate! ”